endaaman/tym/README.md

 #### Other distros / macOS / Windows

-I did not check which packeges are needed to build on other distros or OS.
+I did not check which packages are needed to build on other distros or OS.
 I'm waiting for your contribution ;)

 </p>
 </details>